Law Firm Websites And Blogging

-In thirteen years of working with law firms and real estate companies, I have gotten a lot of internet marketing questions.
+In twenty years of working with law firms and real estate companies, I have gotten a lot of internet marketing questions.
 Sometimes these answers seem so obvious that I wonder why they ever asked it to begin with.
 Well, the question about blogging isn’t one of them.

 Let me first say, I am a fan.
 I believe it can really help you connect with a potential client in a way that traditional website content can’t.
 As search engines have evolved and website content has become better written, getting an answer to even the strangest of questions seems easier than ever….”My washing machine is making a chirping sound in the spin cycle!”
 Or, “I hear a thumping sound when I put my car in drive!” are only a few of my wife’s internet searches that have led to the perfect answer to her dilemma.